Senior Contract Start Period

 Please note that degree requirements within each major are determined by the departmental faculty.
 Many majors feature a variety of emphases which may have different unit requirements for graduation.
 Progress toward fulfillment of these major requirements is monitored by departmental faculty and by the Registrar through senior contracts.

 Students are held to the unit requirements within general education and their major/emphasis according to the catalog under which they initially enter The Master's University.
 This applies, as well, to those students whose continuous enrollment is interrupted and then return to the university.

 Graduation ceremonies are held once a year with the conclusion of the spring semester, usually in May.
 Students who finish their degree in the fall semester will receive their degree immediately and are invited to walk in commencement exercises the following May.

 It is expected that all graduating students will be present at commencement ceremonies except in cases of extreme emergency or other similarly difficult circumstances.
 Permission to graduate in absentia must be secured from the Office of the Registrar well in advance.

-Honors at graduation for baccalaureate recipients are granted to students who have completed at least 60 semester units at The Master's College and have attained the following cumulative grade point average:
+Honors at graduation for baccalaureate recipients are granted to students who have completed at least 60 semester units at The Master's University and have attained the following cumulative grade point average: